exyi/anyexec2C/WORKING_LANGUAGES.md

 ## C

 It's pretty much useless, but you can run any C binaries.
 The two main compilers, GCC and `clang`, both work out of the box.

+## Python

+Both version 2 and 3 are installed in their standard location.
+Beware of long startup time.
+And don't forget to add the shebang `#!/usr/bin/python3` or `#!/usr/bin/python` for Python2.